To learn about all features of Recorder, see Breeze Recorder.

 Dark and white references will be taken for each recording.

 Change to “Intensity” to identify oversaturated areas (white color).
-The “Saturation” image will show the % of bands that are saturated.
+The “Saturation” image will show the percentage of bands that are saturated.

 Tip If you have saturated pixels on your samples, lower the integration time and record the image again.

-Option: You can change direction of the visualization from vertical to horizontal scanning with the Options button / settings / Visualization
+Option: You can change direction of the visualization from vertical to horizontal scanning by pressing the Options button and changing Visualization->Direction.

 If you move the mouse cursor around in the pseudo RGB image it will update the spectral plot and show the spectrum for each pixel.
 If you hold down left mouse button, you can select areas and view and compare the average spectrum for each area.